Skip to main content

 Google Chrome

-Fast, feature-rich browser with 65% market dominance and deep Google integration.
+Fast, feature-rich browser with deep Google ecosystem integration and dominant market position.

 Users who rely on Google services, need high performance for web apps, want maximum extension options, and don't mind data sharing for personalization.